 Psychologists have identified that reinforcement, or a system designed to increase the likelihood of behavior, may run on different schedules.
-By understanding these schedules, we can better understand how reinforcement works in everyday life and how you can use it to train yourself, train your dog, or even train a child to complete specific behaviors.
+By understanding these schedules, we can better understand how reinforcement works in everyday life and how you can train yourself, train your dog, or even train a child to complete specific behaviors.

 What Are Schedules of Reinforcement?